TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 .. c:function:: PyObject* PyErr_SetImportErrorSubclass(PyObject *exception, PyObject *msg, PyObject *name, PyObject *path)

-   Much like :c:func:`PyErr_SetImportError` but this function allows for specifying a subclass of :exc:`ImportError` to raise.
+   Much like :c:func:`PyErr_SetImportError` but this function allows for specifying a subkundi of :exc:`ImportError` to raise.

    .. versionadded:: 3.6